 How many bile bears are still in captivity on bile farms in Vietnam and what is being done to rescue them?

-Fewer than 300 bears remain on about 100 farms across Vietnam.
+As of end-May 2023, 228 bears remain on 76 farms across Vietnam.
 Most of these bears spend a sad existence in tiny metal cages still undergoing painful bile extractions.

 Instead of leading the nation in efforts to end bear bile farming in Vietnam, Hanoi – Vietnam’s capital city – is way behind the rest of the country.
 While many other provinces have been working hard to end bear bile farming, Hanoi province has shown little improvements in efforts to deal with this industry, reflecting poorly upon overall efforts by the government to phase out bear bile farming throughout the rest of the country.